elixir-lang/elixir-lang.github.com/getting-started/recursion.markdown

 Math.double_each([1, 2, 3]) #=> [2, 4, 6]
 ```

 Here we have used recursion to traverse a list doubling each element and returning a new list.
-The process of taking a list and "mapping" over it is known as a "map" algorithm.
+The process of taking a list and _mapping_ over it is known as a _map algorithm_.

 Recursion and [tail call](http://en.wikipedia.org/wiki/Tail_call) optimization are an important part of Elixir and are commonly used to create loops.
 However, when programming in Elixir you will rarely use recursion as above to manipulate lists.